mia-platform/documentation/docs/fast_data/configuration/single_view_creator/common.md

 }
 ```

 Let's suppose that I put this file in a config map mounted on path `/home/node/app/my-functions`.
-Then, in order to use that, I need to set `DELETE_STRATEGY` environment variables equals to `/home/node/app/my-functions/myDeleteFunction.js`.
+Then, in order to use that, I need to set the `DELETE_STRATEGY` environment variable to `/home/node/app/my-functions/myDeleteFunction.js`.

 The same logic can be applied to upsert function, but setting the file path to the environment variable `UPSERT_STRATEGY`.